vinc/littlewing/README.md

     r1b1kb1r/3q1ppp/pBp1pn2/8/Np3P2/5B2/PPP3PP/R2Q1RK1 w kq - bm Bxc6 -> Bxc6

-Here we used `cargo run` to run the engine in debug mode, but you can invoke it from `littlewing` if you installed it to make it run faster.
+Here we used `cargo run` to run the engine in debug mode, but you can invoke it from `littlewing` if you installed it to make it run (much) faster.

 License